Commitment to protecting your personal data

 - Medical photographs (before/after)

-- Test results and progress
+- Test results and evolution

-We use your information for:
+We use your information to:

 - Specialized medical diagnosis